 In 1845, the vase was shattered by an individual who threw a nearby sculpture on top of the case, smashing the vase.
 He was arrested, charged, and prisoned until the fine was paid.

-The vase was pieced back together in 1845 by British Museum restorer, though he was unable to place thirty-seven small fragments.
+The vase was pieced back together in 1845 by a British Museum restorer, though he was unable to place thirty-seven small fragments.
 The remaining pieces were put into a box and were forgotten until rediscovered later.

 In 1948, the restoration appeared aged, and it was decided to restore the vase again.
 It was dismantled by the conservator and reconstructed by replacing three of the 37 loose fragments.